Objectives

 All directors and senior managers received training at our annual Business Conference.
 This has historically been very effective at raising the awareness and helps ensure that the delegates understand the importance of the issue of modern slavery and human trafficking.
 During the year, we have carried out enhanced sanctions, KYC and anti-money laundering training and updated internal policies to reflect the associated risks.
 This training has been provided by the Group’s General Counsel and a leading international law firm.

-This awareness is enhanced through both on the job training and process improvements with the purchasing teams and the on-line training courses that were set-up in previous years, whereby the directors of all subsidiaries are encouraged to flow the values and best practices down within their own companies taking into account local legislation in order to achieve an understanding of best practice.
+This awareness is enhanced through both on the job training and process improvements with the purchasing teams and the on-line training courses that were set-up in previous years.

 Further actions and sign-off